springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

     python setup.py install

-If you have installed a previous version and want to reinstall.
+If you have installed a previous version and want to reinstall the most recent version available through pip (1.0.7).
 The easiest way is

 ::